lforst/glsp-vscode-integration/packages/vscode-integration/README.md

 export async function activate(context: vscode.ExtensionContext): Promise<void> {
     // (Server startup code from above here...)
-    // (GlspVscodeAdapter code from above here...)
+    // (GlspVscodeConnector code from above here...)
     // (CustomEditorProvider code from above here...)

-    workflowServerAdapter.start();
+    workflowServer.start();
 }
 ```
 </details>

 ## API
-This package exports a number of members, the most important one being the `GlspVscodeAdapter`-Class.
+This package exports a number of members, the most important one being the `GlspVscodeConnector`-Class.

-### GlspVscodeAdapter
+### GlspVscodeConnector
 This is the core of the VSCode integration and provides various functionality.
 It
 primarily intercepts certain GLSP Actions sent from the clients or server to trigger
 VSCode specific contributions.
 This currently includes: